Bernardo-MG/java-patterns/src/site/markdown/index.md

 - The [Outputter][docs-outputter] allows writing for files, or just sending structures, without worrying about the actual implementation.
 - The [Parser][docs-parser] transforms one object into another, keeping as much of the data intact as possible.
 - The [Prototype][docs-prototype] permits creating an identical copy of a base template.
-- The [Repository][docs-prototype] allows handling data persistence as if you were working on a collection.

 For each of them, whenever possible, basic implementations have been included.